Harshiv07/Harshiv07/README.md

 # Hi there, I'm Harshiv - Last Light

-I'm Harshiv, a student at **School of Engineering & Applied Science, Ahmedabad University**.
-I am interested in software and web development using programming languages such as **HTML**, **CSS**, **Python**, **JavaScript** and it's frameworks like **Django**, **NodeJS** and **ReactJS**.
-Check out my projects and works in *Repositories* section on [Github](https://github.com/Harshiv07?tab=repositories).
+I'm Harshiv, a student of Masters in Computer Science at **Lakehead University**.
+I am interested in software and web development using programming languages such as **HTML**, **CSS**, **Python**, **JavaScript** and its frameworks like **Django**, **NodeJS**, and **ReactJS**.
+Check out my projects and works in the *Repositories* section on [Github](https://github.com/Harshiv07?tab=repositories).

 # About Me
-I am a passionate individual who has affinity for writing well-structured and clean codes.
-I have strong foundational knowledge for building web apps and websites with Django and MERN stack.
-I have certifications for my Python, HTML, CSS and JS skills from well-reputed universities
+I am a passionate individual who has an affinity for writing well-structured and clean codes.
+I have a strong foundational knowledge of building web apps and websites with Django and MERN stack.
+I have certifications for my Python, Data Science, Data Visualizations, and JS skills from well-reputed universities.

 ### Connect With Me